$C$-$\Delta\Theta$: Circuit-Restricted Weight Arithmetic for Selective Refusal: Introduction

-A common control primitive is \emph{activation steering}, which modifies internal states during the forward pass to induce or suppress a behavior.
-While easy to prototype, steering introduces an inference-time intervention pathway (runtime hooks and control logic), so the cost and complexity recur on \emph{every} generation.
-Moreover, global activation edits can create broad interference and unintended refusals, and steering can be ineffective when the target behavior is weak or absent.
+The dominant control primitive is \emph{activation steering}, which modifies internal states during the forward pass to suppress or amplify a behavior.
+Steering is easy to prototype but introduces an inference-time intervention pathway (runtime hooks and control logic), so the cost recurs on \emph{every} generation, and global activation edits often create broad interference and unintended refusals.
+Conditional variants gate when interventions fire to improve selectivity \citep{lee2025cast}, but they still retain a runtime control path.
+A separate line, \emph{weight arithmetic} \citep{ilharco2023editing,fierro2025weightarithmetic}, computes a behavior direction in weight space and adds it to the deployed checkpoint, sidestepping inference-time hooks but choosing \emph{where} to edit only heuristically.
+Recent work suggests refusal is governed by compact internal mechanisms \citep{arditi2024refusal}, hinting that mechanistic understanding can supply that ``where'' and amortize the cost: \emph{can a mechanistic understanding of refusal be distilled into a deployment-ready checkpoint update that requires no inference-time hooks?}

-These limitations motivate moving from \emph{runtime control} to \emph{checkpoint-level control}: a one-time model update that can be deployed anywhere a standard checkpoint can be served.
-Recent work suggests that refusal can be governed by compact internal mechanisms, which helps explain both the effectiveness and brittleness of global interventions \cite{arditi2024refusal}.
-Conditional steering improves selectivity by gating when interventions are applied, but it still retains an inference-time control path and associated deployment costs \cite{lee2025cast}.

-\textbf{This motivates our central question:} \emph{Can mechanistic understanding of refusal behavior be distilled into a deployment-ready checkpoint update that requires no inference-time hooks?}

-We seek interventions that are simultaneously (i) \emph{behaviorally selective}, (ii) \emph{mechanistically localized}, and (iii) \emph{deployment-friendly} (produce a drop-in checkpoint with no inference-time hooks).
-We propose \emph{circuit-guided weight editing}: a two-stage methodology that first localizes refusal behavior to a sparse circuit and then performs surgical parameter updates restricted to that circuit.
-This shifts safety control from a recurring per-request intervention cost to a one-time offline edit, while limiting collateral changes outside the localized mechanism.